-Chulitos (Cassava Mini-Rolls) are humble, but in my opinion, these are one of the best buffet dishes in Dominican cuisine.
+Chulitos (fried cassava rolls) are humble, but in my opinion, these are one of the best buffet dishes in Dominican cuisine.

 Chulitos de Yuca are the quintessential street food: delicious, but not fully appreciated.
 Chulitos can be made filled with meat (the traditional way) or cheese or just plain.

 Someone gave me a deep-fat-fryer about a month ago and it sat in my kitchen, ignored, until just last week.
 I was having such a hard time with the notion of sinking foods into so much hot sizzling oil, tightly contained in a bin-like receptacle plugged into the wall.
 And my arteries collapsing under the weight of it all.

 But then I thought, Oh my God, I can make so many things!
 Things like Chulitos (Cassava Mini-Rolls).

 As an initiation to my deep fat frying experience, I admit, I made chicken wings and potato skins, which were awesome - but hardly típico, you know?
 The night after that, we did tostones – and they were also awesome.
 Wow, I realized.
 Now I can make everything from quipes to pastelitos!
 Bollitos and chulitos, as well.
 An endless list of deep-fried delights.

 It’s pretty easy; the food is placed in a basket and into the machine, which has this cool handle and a switch that lifts it up from (and into) the bubbling evil.
 There’s no splattering, no grease-fire freak-outs, and very little clean-up, de ñapa.
 Now I’m constantly searching out deep-frying ideas – which is sort of scary, if you consider that I’m in charge of meals, 7 days a week, for a family of four, and too much-fried food might alter their growth patterns or something.
 So I will try and control myself and make only the occasional fritura.